Charlie5DH/Sense-Hat-RT-Dashboard/README.md

 # Real-Time Application Development Using Websocket in Django

 This is a tutorial on how to create a real-time application using websocket in Django.
 We are using Redis as the channel (cache memmory) for the real-time application.
 The redis cache is runned in a docker container using docker-compose.
-More information can be found in:
+We are also using a MongoDB database running in a container, in its default port.
+More information about channels can be found in:

 - https://channels.readthedocs.io/en/latest/introduction.html,
 - https://blog.heroku.com/in_deep_with_django_channels_the_future_of_real_time_apps_in_django